|

 discovery, identification, dating and preservation

-of the scrolls, considered by many scholars to be
+of the Dead Sea Scrolls, considered by many scholars to be

 the most significant manuscript finding of the